HL7NZ/nes-ig/input/pagecontent/Onboarding.md

 ### Enrolment Nomination request rules

-·        An enrolment nomination request must include a
+ An enrolment nomination request must include a

-o   Baby NHI number
+- Baby NHI number

-o   Baby date of birth
+-  Baby date of birth

-o   Baby gender
+- Baby gender

-o   Nominated GP facility ID
+-  Nominated GP facility ID

-o   At least 1 Next of kin family and last name
+-  At least 1 Next of kin family and last name

-·        A request may also include a
+A request may also include a

-o   Baby name
+- Baby name

-o   Nominated GP name
+- Nominated GP name

-o   Next of kin1 NHI number, address and contact details (up to 3 contact details)
+- Next of kin1 NHI number, address and contact details (up to 3 contact details)

-o   Next of kin2 NHI number, family and last name, relationship code, address and contact details (up to 3 contact details)
+- Next of kin2 NHI number, family and last name, relationship code, address and contact details (up to 3 contact details)

 #### Baby’s NHI rule:

-·        Baby needs to have valid NHI
+-  Baby needs to have valid NHI

-·        Baby cannot be deceased
+- Baby cannot be deceased

-·        Baby must not have PRE-ENROL/ENROL (un-expired) status in NES
+- Baby must not have PRE-ENROL/ENROL (un-expired) status in NES

 #### Baby’s birthdate rule:

-·        A birth date must be after 1 January 1900 and not a future date
+- A birth date must be after 1 January 1900 and not a future date

 #### Baby’s gender rules:

-·        Baby must have a current gender, supplied as a valid gender code as per [FHIR codeset](http://hl7.org/fhir/R4/valueset-administrative-gender.html)
+- Baby must have a current gender, supplied as a valid gender code as per [FHIR codeset](http://hl7.org/fhir/R4/valueset-administrative-gender.html)

 #### Next of Kin (NoK) rules:

-·        At least one NoK name (minimum of first and family name) needs to be provided
+- At least one NoK name (minimum of first and family name) needs to be provided

-·        The relationship code must be a valid code as per the [FHIR codeset](http://hl7.org/fhir/R4/valueset-relatedperson-relationshiptype.html)
+- The relationship code must be a valid code as per the [FHIR codeset](http://hl7.org/fhir/R4/valueset-relatedperson-relationshiptype.html)

 #### Nominated Provider rules:

-· 		Nominated provider must have a valid Legacy-ClinicID/Clinic ID in HPILocation
+- Nominated provider must have a valid Legacy-ClinicID/Clinic ID in HPILocation

 <h4>Enrolment Nomination request errors</h4>
 <table>